Fleetwood Mac's Christine McVie has died aged 79

 McVie joined Fleetwood Mac in 1970 and was behind some of their biggest hits including ‘Little Lies’, ‘Everywhere’, ‘Songbird’ and many more.

 She was a member of the band when they were inducted into the Rock & Roll Hall of Fame in 1998 but left the group shortly after.
-She returned to the group in 2014.
+The co-vocalist and keyboardist returned to the group in 2014.

 The band have released a statement to pay tribute to McVie, describing her as “the best musician anyone could have in their band”.